-What’s the best way to clean cast iron cookware?
 Why does bacon stick to your cast iron skillet?
 What’s the brown residue on the cast iron after cooking bacon?
 Could the brown residue be rust?
-Here’s what to know on cleaning cast iron skillets and how to get rid of hard burnt-on residue or rust.
+Here’s what to know on cooking bacon in cast iron skillets and what to know and do to about that brown residue.

-How to clean a cast iron skillet after cooking?
+Ways to clean a cast iron skillet after cooking

 Here’s how I clean my cast iron pan after cooking… in 4 steps: